What Central Banks Around the World Should Do to Avoid a Financial Crisis

 In a time when people don’t spend (like now), the economy is at risk of deflation.

 If people who got cash need to refund this cash, this will only exacerbate the deflation problem as they will spend less to refund their debts.

 Refunding the central bank of the money that has been printed is, therefore, more harmful than good.

 Economic agents (countries, companies, people) with too much debt eventually become strangled by their debts.

 They can’t produce anymore, which means the country loses on tax and spends more on unemployment benefits, can’t refund its debt and the whole thing turns into a vicious circle that leads to authoritarianism and social crises.

 The solution to the financial crisis is therefore quite simple: cancel the debt from the central banks.

-This will enable countries that have difficulties like Italy (or France, for that matter, a social and financial ticking North Korean nuclear bomb) to breathe a little and reform so that they can be more efficient and in the future, avoid such a borrowing problem.
+This will enable countries that have difficulties like Italy (or France) to breathe a little and reform so that they can be more efficient and in the future, avoid such a borrowing problem.